-Selecting Qualitative Input Format Overview This tool offers districts options that scale in resource intensiveness on how they plan to collect qualitative input.
-Districts should select their methods of collection based on the amount of time and level of detail they need.
-Formal Qualitative Input Sessions 101 This tool will help districts set up formal qualitative input sessions.
-Creating a Qualitative Input Conversation Agenda.
-This tool will help districts repurpose existing teacher meetings/committees to collect qualitative input and/or to conduct formal qualitative input sessions.
-Meeting Facilitation Scripts This tool will also help districts who plan to repurpose existing teacher meetings/committees to collect qualitative input and/or to conduct formal qualitative input sessions.
-Tips for Writing Strong Qualitative Input Questions.
-This tool will help districts design strong questions to ask teachers regardless of how they collect qualitative input.
-Qualitative Input Question Bank This tool will help districts design strong questions to ask teachers regardless of how they collect qualitative input.
+Pa rt I: Resources for Collecting Qualitative Input 1.
+Formal Qualitative Input Sessions 101 2.
+Creating a Qualitative Input Conversation Agenda This tool will help districts repurpose existing teacher meetings/committees to collect qualitative input and/or to conduct formal qualitative input sessions.
+3. Meeting Facilitation Scripts This tool will also help districts who plan to repurpose existing teacher meetings/committees to collect qualitative input and/or to conduct formal qualitative input sessions.
+4. Tips for Writing Strong Qualitative Input Questions This tool will help districts design strong questions to ask teachers regardless of how they collect qualitative input.
+5. Qualitative Input Question Bank This tool will help districts design strong questions to ask teachers regardless of how they collect qualitative input.
 Districts will scale the number of questions they ask depending on the setting(s) in which they choose to collect qualitative input.
-Qualitative Input Facilitator Tips This tool will help facilitators of repurposed existing teacher meetings/committees to collect qualitative input and/or those conducting formal qualitative input sessions.
-Notetaking and Summary Guides for Qualitative Input This tool will help districts document and synthesize qualitative information from teachers regardless of how they collect qualitative input.
+6. Qualitative Input Facilitator Tips This tool will help facilitators of repurposed existing teacher meetings/committees to collect qualitative input and/or those conducting formal qualitative input sessions.
+7. Notetaking and Summary Guides for Qualitative Input This tool will help districts document and synthesize qualitative information from teachers regardless of how they collect qualitative input.
 Districts will scale the amount of information documented depending on the setting(s) in which they choose to collect qualitative input.
-Prosper ISD Stay Interview Case Study This tool will help districts plan and conduct stay interviews with teachers.
+8. Prosper ISD Stay Interview Case Study This tool will help districts plan and conduct stay interviews with teachers.